Schumann: a love story

 His credits include the BAFTAs, BRIT Awards, Glastonbury and the BST Hyde Park Concerts.

-WHY CANCER RESEARCH UK
+WHY DID WE DONATE TO CANCER RESEARCH UK?

 This project blends both: the creation of a powerful new dance piece, and a tangible contribution to cancer research.